C-C-A-A/CologneProtocol-R/README.md

 ### Overview:

 The **Cologne Protocol** is a geostatistical approach for estimating prehistoric population size and density.
 This repository contains a manual on how to model Core Areas with R. More specifically, the technical implementation of the first two parts of the **Cologne Protocol** is explained.
-The first part is a GIS-analysis of site distrbutions and the second part deals with the identification of so-called Core Areas.
-These two parts can be devided further into several working steps, including the construction of voronoi diagrams and "Largest Empty Circles", kriging, converting the kriging results into isolines and finally calculating the needed criteria to select the Optimally Describing Isoline.
+The first part is a GIS-analysis of site distributions and the second part deals with the identification of so-called Core Areas.
+These two parts can be divided further into several working steps, including the construction of Voronoi diagrams and "Largest Empty Circles", kriging, converting the kriging results into isolines and finally calculating the needed criteria to select the Optimally Describing Isoline.
 The aim of this repository is neither to explain the further steps of the **Cologne Protocol** nor the theoretical background.
 For these points please refer to the associated publication including the supplementary information.

 ### How to use